 • Ease of access to tourism infrastructure

 Thailand’s reputation for graceful and attentive service coupled with the rigors demands of western accreditation have helped play a vital role in building a positive international reputation and confidence in the Thai Medical System.
-Samitivej Hospital Bangkok and Bumrungrad International Hospital were amongst the first Southeast Asia’s recipients of the prestigious Joint Commission International (JCI) certification from the United States.
+According to a recent medical tourism marketing research report, Samitivej Hospital Bangkok and Bumrungrad International Hospital were amongst the first Southeast Asia’s recipients of the prestigious Joint Commission International (JCI) certification from the United States.
 The JCI seal of approval is seen as the gold standard for healthcare service providers around the globe.
 Today, Bangkok has no less than nine JCI-accredited hospitals for medical holiday makers to choose from.
 At last update (January 2017) ,Thailand has 51 JCI accredited and certified facilities.
 Other factors such as reasonably-priced hotel rooms and the Ultra-modern Suvarnabhumi Airport,reliable public transportation and quick 30-day visas for most nationalities upon arrival all help to make Thailand a preferred destination for visitors from Australia,North America and Europe.

 Thailand Hospitals List 2017

 The following list is a the most comprehensive directory listing of public and private hospitals in Thailand.
 Our research for this list was completed on October 2014, there are nearly 1,007 public hospitals, and 341 private hospitals that are currently registered with the Thai Public Health Ministry’s Medical Registration Division located in Bangkok.

 Update in Progress – Please Email for current availability